 Everyday is a different day on Safari.
 No agendas; just you and your Safari guide making plans on what to see, where to go, how long to be out, and more.
-Here are guidelines to navigate your day on an African Safari.
+Here are guidelines to navigate your day on a Tanzanian Safari.

 For the most part, I'd say on Safari, waking up early should be the norm even if you are not a morning person.
 Why?
 Sunrise.
 This time of the day is truly glowing.